Tetsuyuki Morikawa: Parole

 On December 8, 1976, Morikawa was granted parole after serving 14 years of his sentence and was released from prison.
 As it was legally required that he be supervised by a relative, he moved back to his aunt and uncle's house, but refused to get a job and spent most of his time drinking.
 Due to this, his aunt began to scold him, but this resulted in Morikawa physically assaulting both her and her husband.
 When his older brother decided to intervene, Morikawa threw eggs at him.

 On the early morning of June 21, 1978, Morikawa got into an argument with his aunt and uncle.
 In the heat of the moment, he grabbed a sashimi knife and attempted to stab them, but the couple managed to escape unscathed.
 They then contacted his brother, who in turn called the Prefectural Police, resulting in Morikawa's arrest.
 As he had violated the conditions of his parole, he was sent back to the Kumamoto Prison, where he began to harbor a deep grudge against those he had perceived as having 'wronged' him.
-At one point, he decided that if he was ever released again, he would dedicate his life to take revenge on them.
+At one point, he decided that if he was ever released again, he would dedicate his life to taking revenge on them.

 On February 1, 1984, the 53-year-old Morikawa was granted parole yet again.
 This time, he was placed under the supervision of a probation facility in Kitakyushu, where he was obliged to take on a job at a construction site.
 While he worked hard and had a steady wage, Morikawa secretly began to plan his second murder.